1. Rivers

 The Rhine River is one of Europe’s major waterways.
 Its most picturesque stretch flows through the Upper Middle Rhine Valley, known for its castle-topped hillsides, ancient towns, terraced vineyards and medieval ruins.
 Additionally, the river serves as a vital commercial artery, facilitating trade and transportation between Switzerland, Germany, France and the Netherlands, and supporting economic growth and cultural exchange in these regions.
 Read on to learn more about the history and significance of the Rhine River.

-• In 1932, the German encyclopedia Knaurs Lexikon mistakenly listed the Rhine River’s length as 1,320 km (820 mi) instead of 1,230 km (764 mi), an error corrected by biologist Bruno Kremer in 2010.
+• In 1932, the German encyclopedia Knaurs Lexikon mistakenly listed the Rhine River’s length as 1,320 km (820 mi.) instead of 1,230 km (764 mi.), an error corrected by biologist Bruno Kremer in 2010.

 • Germans refer to their longest and most important river as “Father Rhine.”